buddhist-uni/buddhist-uni.github.io/_courses/function.md

 - A general introduction to meditation, these instructions are applicable to whatever meditation technique you do.
 - Essentially: note whenever your mind wanders, and then gently return your awareness back to the body, trying to maintain a continuity of awareness as much as possible.

-{% include content_blurb.html category="av" slug="habits-towards-nibbana_santussika" %}
-- Ayya Santussika gives a guided meditation, followed by a talk about her own practice of...

-{% include content_blurb.html category="canon" slug="mn8" %}
+{% include content_blurb.html category="essays" slug="psychological-aspects-of-meditation_harvey" %}
-- A comprehensive list of 44 qualities to develop along with a rubric of levels at which we might assess ourselves.
+- An academic introduction to the purpose and styles of Buddhist meditation.

 {% include content_blurb.html category="essays" slug="sensual-pleasures-are-painful_suchart" %}
 - One of my favorite talks by my own teacher, Ajahn Suchart, which beautifully sums up the path, encouraging us all to strive for a real, lasting happiness.